Prat011/computer-use/README.md

    - Provide feedback through the conversation history

 #### Manual Control
-- Use "Next Step" to move to the next instruction
 - Use "Stop" to interrupt the execution
 - Use "Clear Conversation" to reset the chat history
 - Use "Reset All" to start over completely